DV

 Strategy & risk

-DGRW tracks Basket (WisdomTree U.S. Dividend Growth Fund stocks) with a basket approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
-Beta is 0.84 for DGRW and 0.59 for SCHD, indicating SCHD is less volatile relative to the market.
+DGRW tracks Basket (WisdomTree U.S. Dividend Growth Fund stocks), while SCHD tracks Dow Jones U.S. Dividend 100 Index.
+Beta is 0.82 for DGRW and 0.56 for SCHD, making SCHD the less volatile of the two by this measure.

 Fund details